Tuesday, February 2, 2016

 Summary: The Lake Poopó Bolivian natural disaster of 2015 to Bolivia’s second-largest lake will not stop the world-famous Oruro Carnival from being held in 2016.

-Lake Poopó in April 2013 (left) and in January 2016 (right): NASA Earth Observatory images by Jesse Allen, using Landsat 8 - OLI data from the U.S. Geological Survey, Public Domain, via NASA Earth Observatory
+Lake Poopó in images acquired by the Operational Land Imager (OLI) on Landsat 8 in April 2013 (left) and in January 2016 (right); NASA Earth Observatory images by Jesse Allen, using Landsat 8 -- OLI data from the U.S. Geological Survey: Freely available for re-publication or re-use, including commercial purposes, via NASA Earth Observatory

 Provincial organizers are intending to hold the world-famous Carnaval de Oruro from Feb.
 5, to Feb.
 9, 2016, in Oruro, southwestern Bolivia, despite the Lake Poopó Bolivian natural disaster Dec.
 9, 2015.